Fileurix3/app_templates/README.md

 # CLI for creating project template

-Only support nodejs, but i may add other languages and templates in the future.
+Only support nodejs templates, but i may add other languages and templates in the future.

-Inside the templates folder are all templates, if you don't need some of the templates, you can deleted there templates from the templates folder
+Inside the templates folder are all the templates, if you don't need some of them, you can delete them from the templates folder

 ## Install

-**You must have [nodejs](https://nodejs.org/) installed**

 1. **Clone the Repository**